Poincar\'e duality for loop spaces: Poincar e duality in Rabinowitz Floer homology

 So there are three types of critical points: closed Reeb orbits on $\Sigma$ which are positively parametrized and correspond to $\eta>0$, closed Reeb orbits on $\Sigma$ which are negatively parametrized and correspond to $\eta<0$, and constant loops on $\Sigma$ which correspond to $\eta=0$.
 The action of a critical point $(x,\eta)$ is $A_H(x,\eta)=\eta$.
+Because of general homotopy invariance properties of Floer homology, for the purpose of defining Rabinowitz Floer homology we can assume without loss of generality that the Reeb flow on $\Sigma$ is nondegenerate.
+In this case the critical points of $A_H$ form Morse-Bott manifolds: on the one hand $\Sigma$, and on the other hand one circle for each closed Reeb orbit, parametrized positively or negatively.

 Pick a smooth family $(J_t)_{t\in S^1}$ of compatible almost complex structures on $\wh V$ that are cylindrical at infinity.
 It induces a metric $g=g_J$ on $\mathcal{L}\times \mathbb{R}$ which at a point $(x,\eta) \in \mathcal{L}\times \mathbb{R}$ and two tangent vectors $(\hat{x}_1,\hat{\eta}_1),(\hat{x}_2,\hat{\eta}_2) \in T_{(x,\eta)}(\mathcal{L}\times \mathbb{R})=\Gamma(S^1,x^*T\wh V) \times \mathbb{R}$ is given by